local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-dcjam-updated.md

 We must carefully consider if we wish to reword / change any of these rules, and shouldn't blinding assume the existing DCJAM rules are right for this jam.

+## Goal
+**Using limited assets,** create a finished and reasonably polished dungeon crawler; not a prototype, proof of concept or tech demo, but a small game you can play from beginning to end.

 ## Rules